A Cranio-Sacral Therapy Session

 Our bodies are designed to be mothered.

 On the day of my birth, my mother’s GP advised her not to breastfeed me.
 As I was her 6th child he felt she needed to save her energy for the wider clan.
-I’ve rarely felt safe in my mother’s presence, or experienced being nurtured by her.
-I'm not particularly unique with this story.
+I wasn't able to develop a secure bond with her and I'm not particularly unique with this story.
 Like many with the mother wound, my life rotated through cycles of over achievement, striving and exhaustion, disembodiment, shame, isolation, and low self-esteem.
-I was often told that the time of mother bonding only came once and if you did not receive proper bonding at birth it could not be repaired later.
-A mother wound can seem like an irredeemable stigma of unloveability, the remote frontier of attachment trauma, a far flung psychic wilderness of no return.
+A mother wound can seem like an irredeemable stigma of unlovability, the remote frontier of attachment trauma, a far-flung psychic wilderness of no return.I was often told that the time of mother bonding only came once, and if you did not receive proper bonding at birth, it could not be repaired later.

-Image by B K Lusk.
+Image by B K Lusk

 What is the fluid body?…